Easy Persimmon Jam Recipe

 - If I am making this jam for storage, I use sterilized canning jars with two-part canning lids.

-- I ladle it into the jars with about a quarter of an inch of space on top for air.
+- I ladle it into the jars, leaving about a quarter of an inch of space at the top for air.
 Then, I close them with the two-part lids and place them in a pot with some water.

-- I boil them for 10 minutes before letting them cool to room temperature.
+- I boil them for 10 minutes, then let them cool to room temperature.

 - If I am not canning it, then I just put it in regular jars and refrigerate or freeze it.